Anomalous transport phenomenon of a charged Brownian particle under the thermal gradient and the magnetic field: Introduction

 In this paper, we analyze the Kramers equation of a single Brownian particle in the presence of the temperature gradient and the magnetic field analytically and demonstrate that the Nernst flow is induced when we go beyond the linear response regime.
 The Nernst effect is commonly observed in electronic or spin currents or in rarefied plasma systems~\cite{Pitaevskii2012book,Behnia2016rpp}.
 In the system we consider, this Nernst flow is explained in a subtle interplay between the nonequilibrium condition (temperature modulation), the non-conserved force (magnetic field), and the inertial effect of the Brownian particles.
 The magnitude of the current is found to be linear in $\bB$ and the higher-order derivative of the temperature, $\nabla^3 T$.
 In the terminology kinetic theory, it is the Burnett corrections~\cite{toda1991, hansen2013}.
 We also verify the result by a Brownian Dynamics simulation which quantitatively agrees with the analytical results up to the lowest order in $\bB$.

 This paper is organized as follows.
 In Sec.~\ref{sec:sec2}, we start with the Kramers equation for the velocity and position of a Brownian particle and carry out the standard inverse-friction expansion~\cite{risken1996fokker}.
 The solution is given in the form of the Brinkman's hierarchy up to the lowest order in the coupling of the temperature gradient and the magnetic field~\cite{Brinkman1956, Durang2015}.
 In Sec.~\ref{sec:sec3}, we derive the solution of the hierarchy and compare the results of the Brownian Dynamic simulations.
-In Sec.~\ref{sec:sec4}, we conclude.
+We provide semi-quantitative argument on our results in Sec.~\ref{sec:sec4}.
+In Sec.~\ref{sec:sec5}, we conclude.